 \section{A version of Norris's lemma}

-One of the main ingredients of the proof of H\"ormander's theorem using Malliavin calculus is Norris's lemma, which is essentially a quantitative version of the Doob-Meyer decomposition theorem.
-Loosely speaking, it states that under certain additional regularity assumptions, if a semimartingale is ``small'', then both its bounded variation part and its martingale part have to be ``small'' separately.
-In other terms, if we have some \textit{a priori} knowledge of the regularity of a semimartingale, then there is a limit to the amount of cancellations that can occur between the two terms in its Doob-Meyer decomposition.
-The intuitive reason for this is that a continuous martingale is nothing but a time-changed Brownian motion and so it has to be very rough at every single scale.
+One of the main ingredients of the proof of H\"ormander's theorem using Malliavin calculus is Norris's lemma, which is essentially a quantitative version of the Doob--Meyer decomposition theorem.
+Loosely speaking, it states that under certain additional regularity assumptions, if a semimartingale is ``small,'' then both its bounded variation part and its martingale part have to be ``small'' separately.
+In other terms, if we have some a priori knowledge of the regularity of a semimartingale, then there is a limit to the amount of cancellations that can occur between the two terms in its Doob--Meyer decomposition.
+The intuitive reason for this is that a continuous martingale is nothing but a time-changed Brownian motion, and so it has to be very rough at every single scale.

 Results of this type are usually considered to be the archetype of a probabilistic result.
-The aim of this section is to argue that while the probabilistic intuition described above is certainly true in some sense, one can have a much more pathwise perspective on Norris's lemma.
-This was already apparent in \cite{Hair:Matt:09}, where the authors obtain a result that is similar in flavour to Norris's lemma, but where this lack of cancellations is formulated as a \textit{deterministic} property that occurs on a \textit{universal} ``large'' subset of Wiener space.
-Here, we take this viewpoint one step further by exhibiting a universal set of probability $1$ on which a quantitative version of Norris's lemma holds as a deterministic property.
+The aim of this section is to argue that while the probabilistic intuition described above is certainly correct, one can have a much more pathwise perspective on Norris's lemma.
+This was already apparent in~\cite{HairMatt09}, where the authors obtain a result that is similar in flavor to Norris's lemma, but where this lack of cancellations is formulated as a \textit{deterministic} property that occurs on a \textit{universal} ``large'' subset of Wiener space.
+Here, we take this viewpoint one step further by exhibiting a universal set on which a quantitative version of Norris's lemma holds as a deterministic property.

 The main ingredient in our pathwise perspective is the following definition that makes precise what we mean by a path that is ``rough at every scale'':